arash8248/Data_parallel/README.md

 # Data Parallel Inference for Large Language Models

-A hassle-free data parallel code (ideal for inference) to load LLMS and run them on multiple GPUs concurrently without multiple class definitions.
+A hassle-free data parallel code in less than 50 lines (ideal for inference) to load LLMS and run them on multiple GPUs concurrently without complicated class definitions.

 ## Table of Contents
 - [Overview](#overview)